Exhibition Graphics

 Drafts

-Draft of the brochure's inside right panel.
+Draft of the brochure's interior right panel.

-Draft of the brochure's inside left panel.
+Draft of the brochure's interior left panel.

 Final Results

-Mockup of the brochure’s full outside spread.
+Mockup of the brochure’s full exterior spread.

-Mockup of the brochure’s full inside spread.
+Mockup of the brochure’s full interior spread.